cortexlabs/cortex/docs/guides/windows-cli.md

 ## Step 2

 Install and configure the Docker Desktop engine app to use the WSL (Windows Subsystem for Linux) backend of version 2.
-The instructions on how to do are found in the [Docker Desktop WSL 2 backend guide](https://docs.docker.com/docker-for-windows/wsl/).
+The instructions on how to do that are found in the [Docker Desktop WSL 2 backend guide](https://docs.docker.com/docker-for-windows/wsl/).

 ## Step 3